 - As a precaution, for example, you could run water into the sink. - If smoke starts coming into the flat from the crack in the door, the letter box or the air vents, apply natural ventilation and stop the leaks with a damp cloth. - If the door to the flat starts to heat up, cool it down with water. - If the flames reach the flat windows, move any objects that ignite easily away from the windows.

 Follow the instructions given by the authorities.

 7.5 Action in the gathering area

-Gathering area: Bike shelter in the backyard
+Gathering area: The car park in the yard